 - Cool completely.

 - If desired, stir in mini chocolate chips or dried fruit.

 - Store in a glass quart jar or a sealed container for up to two weeks.

-- You can use butter in place of the coconut oil in this gluten-free granola.
+- You can use butter in place of coconut oil in this gluten-free granola.

-- If you can't have nuts you can use seed.
+- If you can't have nuts, you can use seeds.
 Pumpkin seeds and sunflower seeds are a favorite among many.

 - You can use honey or sugar free maple syrup in place of the maple syrup in this gluten-free granola recipe.

 - Feel free to add your own favorite ingredients to make this recipe your own.
 Try adding chocolate chips or dried fruit to the mix after it's been baked and cooled.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 They never cost you extra.